-Tickets go on sale in early August.
+Tickets go on sale August 4.
 Our year-long exploration of barbecue culminates at the Fall Symposium.
 Meanwhile, stay tuned on Instagram and subscribe to our email for barbecue-themed podcasts, oral histories, documentary films, recipes, and more.

 Illustration by Delphine Lee.

 The Southern Foodways Alliance is committed to making the Fall Symposium safe.
 We’ve reduced the size of the event by half to avoid crowding.
 We’ve planned for meal service outdoors and at the Old Armory Pavilion, where there is good airflow and a roof in the event of rain.
 Masks will be required at events held at indoor venues where/if local guidelines require it.
-Additionally, ticket holders must provide proof of vaccination to attend SFA’s Fall Symposium.
+Additionally, SFA reserves the right to require negative COVID tests within 72 hours from the event’s start if there is an active outbreak.
+Anyone who tests positive (and their travel companions, if requested) will have tickets fully refunded.
 SFA is following national guidance from the CDC to create the safest possible environment for symposium guests.

 We are all in this together, and we’re grateful for your cooperation with all procedures.
 We look forward to welcoming you to Oxford.